pettan93/gdtask/README.md

 you need to specify its part of speech - NOUN or VERB or OBJECTIVE.
 The system must be able to generate a sentence from the words according to the rule that sentence is in the form of NOUN VERB ADJECTIVE.
-Further description of resources / functionality is available in the next part - API proposal (_omitted for brevity_).
+Further description of resources / functionality is available in the next part - API proposal (api proposal omitted for brevity as solution api reference exactly reflects what was required).

 Optionals
-- Get list of forbidden words from file and reject them on API
+- [x] Get list of forbidden words from file and reject them on API
-- Track number and id of exactly the same generated sentences (separate resource - introduce one)
+- [x] Track number and id of exactly the same generated sentences (separate resource - introduce one)
-- You can see the number of view of the specific sentence
+- [x] You can see the number of view of the specific sentence

 ## Solution
 ### Prerequisites